Cancer care has come a long way. There are treatments for many types, and in some cases, even cures.

 But there’s still a long way to go.
 Cancer remains the No. 2 cause of death in the U.S., just behind heart disease.
 Do you know which cancers take the greatest toll, and most importantly, which ones you can get checked for?

 How common is it?
 One out of every 7 men will get this cancer.

 What puts a man at risk?
 Men are more likely to get prostate cancer after age 50.
-Doctors usually find it in guys older than 65.
-It’s more common among African-American men than whites, Asians, or Hispanics, but experts don’t know why.
+Doctors usually find it in men older than age 65.
+It’s more common among African-Americans than whites, Asians, or Hispanics, but experts don’t know why.

 The disease can run in a man’s family.
 Some gene changes can also cause it.
 Men who eat a lot of red meat or high-fat dairy foods (and fewer fruits and vegetables) may be slightly more likely to get it, the American Cancer Society says.

 Are there screening tests?
 Yes.
 Men should talk with their doctors about which tests they need, when to get them, and the pros and cons.

 A man might get a blood test that checks for high levels of PSA (prostate-specific antigen).